 Occupational Safety and Health Administration (OSHA) agency in the US collected air samples from granite and marble workshops.
 In the marble shop, very low content of airborne silica was detected during the dry grinding process.
 Even though no engineering controls like water sprays were used, the levels were 39 and 45 µg/m3 - under the safety limits.

 In the granite shop, the exposure to silica dust was relatively higher, provided there were no engineering controls implemented.
 The silica levels ranged from 89 to 460 µg/m3.

 Therefore, it is reasonably proven that natural stone workers are at very low risk compared to artificial stones.
 Even better, a combination of measures implemented in a natural stone manufacturing workshop provides the most healthful occupational conditions to stonemasons.

-How QM India Provides The Best Work Environment?
+How Quality Marble Exports (India) Provides The Best Work Environment?

 Quality Marble Exports (India) is the leading manufacturer and exporter of natural stones in the country.
 We supply premium quality natural stone and also ensures healthy working conditions for our skilled workers and craftsmen.
 Right from the process of quarrying to installing natural stone products, we implement state-of-the-art technology.
 This not only yields premium quality products but also protects our skilled men from hazardous exposures.
 Besides, our techniques ensure optimum efficiency and effectiveness at every level of fabrication.